-Best ways to remove ice and defrost your windscreen
+The best ways to remove ice from your windscreen

 Ice usually forms on your windscreen after a night of clear skies, calm conditions and very cold air.
 While there are many hacks shared online for removing ice, some of them could damage your windscreen and lead to costly repairs.
 Here are some practical, tried-and-tested tips to help you de-ice your windscreen on frosty mornings.